SmartHomePrivacyProject/DeepVCFingerprinting/attack/README.md

-In ./tools, those code are used for help preprocessing the data and other support functionalities In ./expriments, those code are for running different experiments In ./searchParams, those code are for searching parameters for DNNs
+In ./tools, those code are used for help preprocessing the data and other support functionalities In ./expriments, those code are for running different experiments In ./searchParams, those code are for searching parameters for DNNs File call.sh is used to facility you running with those experiments

 ## Usage
 If you want to reproduce the experiments results, you can call command:
 * nfold test
+    ./call.sh experiments/nfold.py
 * ensemble test
+    ./call.sh experiments/ensemble.py
 * Defense test
+    ./call.sh experiments/runDefense.py
 * Open-world test
+    ./call.sh experiments/runOpenWorld.py

-if you want to search parameters for the neural network, you can call command: nnictl create --config the_config_file_for_the_DNN_you_choose
+if you want to search parameters for the neural network, you can call command:
+nnictl create --config the_config_file_for_the_DNN_you_choose